AkaashThawani/uniTrade-team1/README.md

 - Execute trades quickly and efficiently to capitalize on market movements.
 - Access real-time market data and analytics to make informed trading decisions.
 - Minimize transaction costs and maximize profitability through strategic trading.
-- Stay updated on market news and trends to anticipate price movements.

 #### Pain Points:
 - Frustration with slow order execution times, leading to missed opportunities.
-- Difficulty in navigating complex trading platforms with excessive features.
-- Lack of transparency in fees and commissions, impacting overall profitability.
 - Challenges in analyzing multiple data sources and indicators simultaneously.

-#### Motivations:
-- Desire for financial independence and the ability to generate substantial income through trading.
-- Interest in leveraging advanced trading tools and technology to gain a competitive edge.
-- Motivation to continuously improve trading strategies and performance through education and practice.

 #### Technology Proficiency:
 - High; comfortable using trading platforms, financial analysis software, and mobile trading apps.